shoeffner/mthesis/assets/gen_files/table-relative-errors-BioID.md

-Table: Different accuracies per relative error thresholds on the BioID dataset.
+Table: Different accuracies per relative error thresholds on the BioID dataset.;;Different accuracies per relative error thresholds on the BioID dataset.
 While @Timm2011 provide a graph of their results, only their $\max$ values are reported. \label{tab:BioID-pupil-detection-accuracies}